sirech/homepage2/src/pages/articles/2023-02-19-the-humble-extract-method/index.md

 Using `map` encapsulates the implementation and lets you focus on what you want to express.

 Anyhow.
-While shorter methods and better names are the big two aspects, other considerations that speak for using this refactoring.
+While shorter methods and better names are the big two aspects, other considerations speak for using this refactoring.

 ### Nesting Is Another form of Complexity